A visit to Immigration at Government Center Building B, Chaengwattana Road.

 Reach either Chatuchak MRT station (most convenient) or Moo Chit skytrain station.

 At Chatuchak MRT station take the exit Chatuchak Park.
 On the main road, you will notice a taxi queue, and a smaller queue of minivans.
 Most of the minivans go to Minburi, which seems to be a very popular destination.
 Usually within a few minutes you will see a minivan parked, or arriving, with Paak Kret destination.
-Signs on the minivans are in Thai only.
+Signs on the minivans are in Thai language only.

 Going back home :